SnowConvert: Function References for Teradata¶

 Warning

-This is the user-defined function (UDF) overloaded with one parameter.
+This is the user-defined function (UDF) that accepts one parameter.

 Definition¶

-Retrieves the value associated with a name inside the name-value pairs of the transaction, session, or profile query band.
+Returns a value from a name-value pair stored in the transaction, session, or profile query band.

 GETQUERYBANDVALUE_UDF(SEARCHNAME VARCHAR)